BAD Logo

 The BAD believes that AI has the potential to improve clinical care in dermatology within appropriately regulated and governed use.
 The public must also have confidence that AI (and the health data which fuels the development of new algorithms) is being used safely, legally and ethically.
 Patient pathways in dermatology are complex and to robustly evaluate AI interventions requires clinically led research studies.

-The BAD AI Working Party Group has developed a Vision Statement on AI Interventions to establish standards that define best practice to enhance safe clinical practice and improve outcomes for people with skin disease
+The BAD AI Working Party Group of experts in AI has developed a BAD AI Position Statement and set out our BAD Vision Statement on AI to establish standards that define safe clinical practice and improve outcomes for people with skin disease

 Read More